eCommerce trends for 2017- part 1

 An online chat system provides customers help on the spot.
-In comparison to a call center a process is less difficult and waiting time is significantly lower.
+In comparison to a call center, a process is less difficult and waiting time is significantly lower.
 Moreover, the boredom of having to dial a thousand numbers and navigate yourself through appropriate department does not exist.
 What is more

 “44% of online consumers say that having questions answered by a live person while in the middle of an online purchase is one of the most important features a Web site can offer.”

 This is not only beneficial to consumer but employer could see benefits far more than sales revenue stream of purchases.
-In fact, people that respond behind live chats could perform multiple task at the same time and be of a better use to the company.
+In fact, people that respond behind live chats could perform multiple tasks at the same time and be of a better use to the company.

 All said represent only a fraction of elements that could be improved within eCommerce to get more visibility and customer loyalty.
-It is incremental to keep pace of the emerging trends and demand of the market so that you do not get too comfortable with current situation that could be easily changed.
+It is incremental to keep a pace of the emerging trends and demand of the market so that you do not get too comfortable with the current situation that could be easily changed.